1. Spelling

 Project modellers will need a minimum of five years’ experience.

-ii) Doubling of other consonants
+ii) Other consonants

 The Department will admit students who meet the following requirements.